dustinlyons/nixos-config/README.md

 Feel free to open a Github Issue if you run into any problems or have questions.
 Enjoy Nix!

-> Psst!
-Want me to help deploy Nix in your company?
-Or streamline your team's development environment? <a href="https://github.com/dustinlyons">Get in touch.</a>

 # Features
 * Multiple Nix and NixOS configurations, including desktop, laptop, server
 * [Step-by-step instructions](https://github.com/dustinlyons/nixos-config/blob/main/nixos/default.nix#L121) to start from zero, both x86 and MacOS platforms